 Fresh wild grape leaves, like other leafy green vegetables, are also comprised of omega fatty acids offering beneficial proportions of omega-3's compared to omega-6 fatty acids.
 Raw unheated leaves are composed of approximately 120 mg of omega-3 fatty acids compared to 20.7 mg of omega-6 fatty acids.

 According to Nutritional Data, raw versions are significantly higher in nutrients than heat treated leaves.

-Homemade fermented grape leaves, used as a food wrap, make an excellent replacement for flour-based tortillas, are low in calories, yet high in fiber, enzymes and beneficial microbacteria that are helpful for digesting other foods consumed with them.
+Homemade fermented grape leaves, used as a food wrap, make an excellent replacement for corn or flour-based tortillas.
+They are low in calories, yet high in fiber, enzymes and beneficial microbacteria that are helpful for digesting other foods consumed with them.

 Although there are a few ways to use wild grape leaves, the most popular is as a pickled leaf which can be stuffed with various fillings and rolled burrito-style as a finger food.

 These are often served as appetizers, like dolmas or dolmades, and can include ingredients like rice, nuts, minced meat, lemon juice, olives, dried fruits, tomatoes, mint as well as many other herbs and spices.
 Pickled leaves can also be utilized for most any type of hummus or pate-type food.

 While some cultures simply steam or blanch wild grape leaves for use as dolma-type wrap, we have found they can be somewhat tough to chew when prepared in this manner.
 Fermented raw leaves have a tender and delicious pickled flavor and, in our opinion, have a much better taste and texture.

 Usually they are prepared as a pickled food using customary canning procedures.
 These traditional pickling methods, however, essentially destroy all available nutrients found in the leaves.